amzn/oss-attribution-builder/README.md

 The attribution builder was originally an Amazon-internal tool.
 Some portions had to be removed to make this a sensible open source project.
 As such, there are some warts:

 * Projects have contact lists, but at the moment the UI only supports one contact (the legal contact).
-* There are only two sample license texts included.
-Texts from SPDX licenses need to be imported.
-* The default auth backend (`nullauth`) is a useful demo, but not useful as an authentication solution.
-Do **not** launch into production without implementing an authentication backend fitting your environment.
-* Selenium tests are likely very broken.
-These were created for use in an Amazon environment and have not yet been updated.
 * The website needs Node 6.x to build, due to usage of Gulp 3.
 It should still _run_ on 8, however.

 These will all be fixed in time, but be aware that some things might be weird for a while.